VaishnaviJagdale/AdvancedHealthManagementSystem/README.md

 Then copy the url and paste it in any of the browser.

 Now on browser you will see the main dashboard of our website.

-Or you can refer the deployed link at (" https://share-to-care.herokuapp.com ").

 *** How to daownload the source-code of our web...!! ***